sparoodata/mongolens_new/README.md

 #### Data Flow Considerations: How Your Data Flows Through the System

-When using an MCP Server with a remote LLM provider (such as Anthropic via Claude Desktop), understanding how your data moves through the system is key to protecting sensitive information from unintended exposure.
+When using an MCP Server with a remote LLM provider (such as Anthropic via Claude Desktop) understanding how your data moves through the system is key to protecting sensitive information from unintended exposure.
 When you send a MongoDB Lens related query through your MCP client, here’s what happens:

 1. **You enter a request**: e.g. _"Show me all users older than 30"_
 2. **Your client sends the request to the remote LLM**: The LLM provider receives your exact words, along with a list of currently available MCP tools and their parameters.